myrmex-org/myrmex/manual/creating-plugins.md

 ## Plugin definition

-The Lager core is the node module `@lager/lager`.
-It exports an object (referred as the *Lager instance*) that is based on [Pebo](https://github.com/AlexisNo/pebo#readme) that is a kind of event emitter.
+The Myrmex core is the node module `@myrmex/core`.
+It exports an object (referred as the *Myrmex instance*) that is based on [Pebo](https://github.com/AlexisNo/pebo#readme) that is a kind of event emitter.

-Lager plugins use the *Lager instance* to interact with each other.
-A Lager plugin can be published on npm to be used by anyone, or it can be a project specific plugin in the folder `plugins/my-plugin-identifier` of the project.
+Myrmex plugins use the *Myrmex instance* to interact with each other.
+A Myrmex plugin can be published on npm to be used by anyone, or it can be a project specific plugin in the folder `plugins/my-plugin-identifier` of the project.

-Lager plugins can make use of the following functionalities:
+Myrmex plugins can make use of the following functionalities:

 *   Listen for events fired by other plugins
 *   Fire events that can be listened by other plugins
-*   Attach functions to the *Lager instance* (refered as *extensions*)
+*   Attach functions to the *Myrmex instance* (refered as *extensions*)

 ### Anatomy of a plugin

-A plugin is node module that exports an object that has to respect a specific structure to be used by the *Lager instance*.
+A plugin is node module that exports an object that has to respect a specific structure to be used by the *Myrmex instance*.

-Here is a quick overview of an object exported by a Lager plugin.
+Here is a quick overview of an object exported by a Myrmex plugin.

 ```javascript
 {